jiiihpeeh/CallingNimFromRust-Tauri/README.md

                 return "Failed".cstring
     return "Can not run Python call".cstring
 ```
 So what this script does: It reads a python module at compile time and when initialized it writes it back to disk making a usable module.
-After the initialization it makes parsing and calls to Python.
+After the initialization it does parsing and calls to Python.
 To compile a nim file as a static library all what is needed  is

 ```